This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 This is an easy choice.

-So, the Macwheel MX Pro is clearly better than the Macwheel MX1, and I don’t see a reason for going with the older model.
+So, the Macwheel MX Pro is clearly better than the Macwheel MX1, and I don’t see a good reason for choosing the older model at this point.

 Macwheel MX Pro vs Xiaomi M365